FrankNat996/RolePlayMod/README.md

 /modificasaldo
 A command that can only be used by Operators, which allows a player's balance to be increased or decreased.
 Correct usage:
-/modify balance nickname 100
+/modificasaldo nickname 100
-/change nickname balance -100
+/modificasaldo nickname -100

 /visualizzasaldo
 Operators-only command to display a player's balance